elmerdotdev/ciccc-node-js-lab-1/README.md

     **Routes (`src/routes/user.routes.ts`)**
     - `POST /signup` = add user
     - `POST /login` = check if username exist, return cookie/s with auth, id/username (sending id/username as a cookie with cookie-parser is not usually a good practice as it exposes the data!
-Using session-cookie, or JWT is safer.)
+Using session-cookie is safer.)
     - `GET /logout` = clear the cookies
     - `GET /check-auth` = check auth cookie/s
     - `GET /users` = get all users